 Change will happen when more citizens are involved, including leaders and ordinary people from our neighborhood, businesses, nonprofits and governments.

 Hear from our speakers about:

-- Building consensus and shared purpose in Hawaii despite our differences
+- How can we build consensus and shared purpose in Hawai‘i despite our differences?

 Colbert Matsumoto, Chairman, Island Holdings

 Colbert M. Matsumoto is the Chairman of Island Holdings, Inc., a corporate holding company whose operating subsidiaries include Island Insurance Company; Atlas Insurance Agency; Tradewind Capital Group; Pacxa IT Services; and The Islander Group.
 With over 500 employees, the Island Holdings family of companies generates over $200 million in annual revenues.